opentelekomcloud-docs/cloud-container-engine/umn/source/permissions/system_agencies.rst

 The agencies automatically created by CCE are as follows:

 -  :ref:`cce_admin_trust <cce_10_0556__section123269912477>` has permission to call all cloud services that CCE depends on, with the exception of IAM.
+-  :ref:`CCENodeAgency <cce_10_0556__section15299192910539>` provides temporary access credentials such as SWR image repository credentials to components running on worker nodes in CCE clusters.

 .. note::